 You may have heard of melatonin as the hormone which helps to regulate your sleep/wake cycle, but when topically applied, research has shown that melatonin acts as an antioxidant.
-Melatonin applied to the skin activates the synthesis of antioxidant enzymes, which work to block free radicals and repair oxidative damage.
+A melatonin serum (like Isdinceutics Melatonik) applied to the skin activates the synthesis of antioxidant enzymes, which work to block free radicals and repair oxidative damage.

 Read more: how melatonin repairs skin at night

 Green tea is a famously powerful antioxidant, containing polyphenols which, when topically applied, help to reduce the effects of UV-induced skin inflammation, oxidative stress and DNA damage.